Daily one minute.

 Sample partial playbook

-The full playbook has six sections: opening narrative, lead points, gaps to own, how to close, what to leave out, and a preparation checklist.
+The full playbook has six sections: opening narrative, lead points, gaps to own, what to leave out, a preparation checklist, and how to present your case.

 What is included